raganwald-deprecated/iGesture/README.md

 [Reg Braithwaite][reg]

+p.s.
+[Naughts and Crosses][nc] has an [Easter Egg][eegg].
+It shouldn't be too difficult to find it and discover how to create your own custom gestures.

 ---

 *iGesture is based on Nico Goeminne's [jGesture][jg] callback-oriented plugin.
 Thanks, Nico! iGesture would not have been possible without the motivation and support of the [Unspace](http://unspace.ca/ "Unspace") working environment.
 Thanks!
 Also, iGesture has nothing to do with the now-defunct [Fingerworks][fw], with [Dr. Maria Karam][mk]'s project, or with anything written in [Java][java].*